t-reents/torch-sim/examples/readme.md

+## Types of Examples

-Examples are provided as tutorials and scripts.
-Tutorials are intended to provide pedagogical walkthroughs of TorchSim's core functionality, whereas scripts are intended to demonstrate a wide variety of use cases with few interspersed explanation.
+Examples are provided in two foms:
+* Tutorials are intended to provide pedagogical walkthroughs of TorchSim's core functionality
+* Scripts are a holdover from early torch-sim development, they are not currently recommended as a learning resource.
+See issue [here](https://github.com/Radical-AI/torch-sim/issues/109).

+## Tutorial Formatting

-Tutorials must follow some formatting rules:
+All tutorials are built for the documentation and must follow some formatting rules:
 1. They must follow the [jupytext percent format](https://jupytext.readthedocs.io/en/latest/formats-scripts.html#the-percent-format) where code blocks are annotated with `# %%` and markdown blocks are annotated with `# %% [markdown]`.